 Sleep paralysis is fine!
-Therefore, you will stop to fear it!
+Therefore, you will stop fearing it!
 You will enhance your dreams instead!

 Hey, hey, folks!
 How are you guys doing?
 How are those lucid dreaming and astral travels going?
-I have received a lot of questions and comments from you guys, and for that, I am very grateful!
+I have received many questions and comments from you guys, and I am very grateful for that!
 So, I am going to touch this week on two topics that I am also often asked.
 How to prolong lucid dreams and try to reduce and almost stop sleep paralysis.
 Something that I am sure that many of you have been looking forward to.
 I believe this is the second time in over two years that a blog entry is so long that I have to spit it in two weeks.
 Don’t worry; you will already have some good stuff to do right after reading this one!

 You can’t entirely stop sleep paralysis; you don’t want to.
 However, you can dodge it.

 I am going to start to talk first about sleep paralysis.
 It is usually the most significant problem and concern during lucid dreaming and astral projection.
 Sleep paralysis often scares the bejeezus out of those who are not used to it.
 But it is an essential phase that is required for some induction techniques.
 There are ways to Lucid Dream without feeling Sleep Paralysis.
 If you do, there are ways to even get a great advantage from them.
 First, I am going to share a few points about sleep paralysis.

 Take a read here too.